OnTheGoSystems/wpml-elasticpress/README.md

 This plugin provides its own `wpml_elasticpress` WP CLI command that extends the `elasticpress` one.
 When using `wpml_elasticpress`, you can pass some extra attributes:

 * `wp wpml_elasticpress sync` will index all your posts in their default language.
-The process is run on batches, and languages are indexed one after another.
+The process runs in batches, and languages are indexed one after another.
 * `wp wpml_elasticpress sync --post-type=book` will index posts of the type book in their own language, also in batches, one language at a time.
 * `wp wpml_elasticpress sync --post-lang=de,it` will index all posts in German and Italian languages.
 Note the comma-separated list of language codes.
 * `wp wpml_elasticpress sync --post-type=book --post-lang=it` will index only Italian items on the post type book.